I have noticed in observing energy for some time that there is a large difference between people who regularly express gratitude and those who do not.

 Our hearts cannot remain open or express gratitude if we are closed off.
 We often do this as a protective mechanism, but that protective mechanism being there means that we perceive there is no connection to the people and the world around us, and that we cannot love and be loved to the extent we could if it were open.

 Being open does not mean having no boundaries, or letting people walk all over you.
 Being open to new ideas, new thoughts, and exchange of energy with others is a beautiful thing.
 We can choose to learn from one another, open to one another.

-Express gratitude for one another.
+We can express gratitude for one another.